afiodorov/afiodorov.github.io/_posts/2015-03-09-bitcoin-analogy.md

 We are done: the longest line in the above picture is the valid history, i.e. the chain.
-The subscribers to chain@gmail.com can reconstruct a series of messages sent by miners and determine a balance of each wallet and whether person A transferred Bitcoins to a person B.
+The subscribers to chain@gmail.com can reconstruct a series of messages sent by the miners and determine balance of each wallet and whether a person A transferred Bitcoins to a person B.

-In order for this to work consistently the major idea of Bitcoins is that the honest participants overpower the crooked miners.
-In my analogy the dishonest miners need to be able to crack the email accounts faster then the rest in order to construct the longest line.
-However, they are outnumbered by the honest participants and their attempts to corrupt the chain are ignored.
+In order for this to work consistently the major idea of Bitcoins is that honest participants overpower crooked miners.
+In my analogy dishonest miners need to be able to crack the email accounts faster then the rest in order to construct the longest line.
+However, they are outnumbered by honest participants and their attempts to corrupt the chain are ignored.

 [graham]: http://waitbutwhy.com/2014/11/1000000-grahams-number.html